2024 Solar Incentives Guide for Frankfort, IN - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
+When someone says "solar incentives," you likely think of federal incentives first.
 The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-Talking to your local Frankfort solar panel installation expert is the best way to learn more about how the ITC may apply to you.
+Reaching out to your local Frankfort solar panel installer is the best way to understand how the ITC could apply to your situation.

 State & Local Solar Incentives

-There are more than just federal solar incentives; tax credits, rebates and more are often offered at the local or state level.
-Incentives may be handled by your county or municipality, or by the state of Indiana.
-Certain incentives may be available for only a limited time, while others are ongoing.
+There are more than just federal solar incentives; tax credits, rebates and more may be offered at the state and local level.
+Some incentives are offered for only a limited time, while others are ongoing.
+These local incentives may come from the Indiana government, or from your specific county or municipality.

 Next Steps for Installing Solar in Frankfort